peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-<c>true</c> if this object represents an integral number, that is, a number without a fractional part; otherwise, <c>false</c>..
-Infinity and not-a-number are not considered integral.  `true`  if this object represents an integral number, that is, a number without a fractional part; otherwise,  `false` .
+ `true`  if this object represents an integral number, that is, a number without a fractional part; otherwise,  `false` .

 ### IsNegative